Vhati/OpenUHS/readme_developers.txt

   Gradle 3.00 requires at least Java 1.7.

   Android development requires at least Java 1.8, but that subproject is optional.
-(See: settings.gradle)

-  The code within projects here is less demanding, for legacy compatibility.
+(See: "settings.gradle") It's the fault of an elaborate Gradle plugin.
+Code within projects here is less demanding, for legacy compatibility.

-  Installing multiple Java Development Kits is recommended (one to run Gradle, another to compile code), but optional.
+  Installing multiple Java Development Kits is recommended (one to run Gradle, another to compile code), but that is optional.

   For non-android builds, Java 1.6 is sufficient to both run Gradle and compile code.

+  The Android Plugin for Gradle tends to break as Gradle upgrades.
+This may require editing a dependency in "android-reader/build.gradle".

-  Gradle 4 is not yet supported.
-Gradle 2.14 and 3.5.1 are known to work.
+  Gradle 2.14 and 3.5.1 are known to work with Android Plugin 2.2.3 (default).

+  Gradle 4.7 will work with Android Plugin 3.0.1 (edit).

 Projects